mwmayerle/new_phax_machine/README.md

 ![OrganizationEdit](https://raw.githubusercontent.com/mwmayerle/new_phax_machine/master/app/assets/images/organizationedit.png)

 ### Changing the Logo
-The Admin may change the site logo (the Voyant in all examples) by clicking "Edit Profile" in the navigation menu on the left.
+The Admin may change the site logo (the Voyant logo in all examples) by clicking "Edit Profile" in the navigation menu on the left.
 To change the logo, simply link to the location of the desired logo, and Phax Machine will add and resize the logo.
 Logos must be an image, and look best when a transparent background is used.
 Your current password is required to edit the logo.
 The logo is viewed by all users of Phax Machine and is included at the top of all emails.

 ## Manager Functions
 Managers are invited by the Admin via email to manage an organization.
 Each organization may only have one manager.
 Managers (and the admin if they want to) link users to fax numbers and assign them caller ID numbers.
 A user/manager's caller ID number will be the caller ID number used on all faxes sent out by that user, regardless of what numbers they are linked to.
 If the admin allows it, a manager can also provision additional fax numbers to the organization they control.
 Managers should first invite users and then link them to fax numbers.
 Users who are not linked to a fax number by the manager will be able to log in, however they will be unable to send or receive faxes by email nor will they be able to send a fax using the fax portal.